-The City of Providence continually seeks to increase the beneficial impact to low- and moderate-income individuals of all programs and activities that are funded with CDBG, HOME, HOPWA, and ESG funds.
-In addition to the specific activities detailed below, the Division of Housing and Community Development (DCD) will be more pro-active in responding to any and all programmatic challenges experienced by subrecipients as they may arise throughout the program year in order to ensure that any problems that may diminish the intended benefit of grants is corrected or reduced as soon as possible.
-Further, the Division makes routine updates to its Policies and Procedures manual(s), in consultation with HUD and program stakeholders, to clarify program requirements for all funding sources.
+The City of Providence continually seeks to increase the impact to low- and moderate-income individuals of all activities that are funded with CDBG, HOME, HOPWA, and ESG funds.
+In addition to the specific activities detailed below, the Division of Housing and Community Development will be proactive in responding to any programmatic challenges experienced by subrecipients as they may arise in order to ensure that any problems are addressed as soon as possible.
+The Division makes routine updates to its Policies and Procedures manual(s), in consultation with HUD, to clarify program requirements for all funding sources.

-The City takes a broad view of subrecipient management, monitoring, and compliance.
-The City has historically used a solicitation of applications approach for its Entitlement Community programs.
+DCD has historically used a solicitation of applications approach for its Entitlement Community programs.
 By asking local community organization to apply for CDBG, HOME, HOPWA, and ESG funding, the City receives over 100 applications per year.
 This approach allows for new ideas to be submitted which respond to community needs, and ensures the City is selecting the most advantageous proposals that maximize the funds available.

-The City follows a four step subrecipient management process, detailed as follows:
+DCD follows a four step subrecipient management process, detailed as follows:

-- The City reviews proposals, assesses the quality of the projects, the eligibility of activities, and the capacity of organizations to carry out activities. - The City enters into subrecipient agreements that details the scope of work to be performed, the project timeline and milestones, and the required documentation of performance.
-Subrecipient agreements include all required federal provisions (e.g. equal opportunity, efforts to utilize MBE/WBE contractors, Section 3, etc.). - Any necessary training, templates, and technical assistance is provided to the subrecipient in order to ensure they fully understand the compliance documentation required for Federal grants. - City staff next tracks program progress to ensure that subrecipients are meeting performance goals and program compliance.
-Senior Compliance staff utilizes both "desk monitoring" and "internal/on-site" monitoring to assess the quality of program performance over the duration of the agreement or contract.
+- The City reviews proposals, assesses the quality and eligibility of activities, and the capacity of organizations to carry out activities. - The City enters into subrecipient agreements that details the scope of work to be performed, the project timeline and milestones, and the required documentation of performance.
+Subrecipient agreements include all required federal provisions (e.g. equal opportunity, efforts to utilize MBE/WBE contractors, Section 3, etc.). - Any necessary training, templates, and technical assistance is provided to the subrecipient in order to ensure they fully understand the compliance documentation required for Federal grants. - City staff next tracks program progress to ensure that subrecipients are meeting performance and compliance goals.
+Senior Compliance staff utilizes both "desk monitoring" and "on-site" monitoring to assess the quality of program performance over the duration of the agreement.

 Monitoring focuses on the programmatic, financial, and regulatory performance of the subrecipients.
-In conducting a monitoring review, staff primarily relies on information obtained from the subrecipient's performance reports, records, audits, allowed cost, review of financial reports, eligibility and number of beneficiaries served, compliance with federal regulations and City program requirements.
+In conducting a monitoring review, staff primarily relies on information obtained from the subrecipient's performance reports, audits or financial reports, and records of eligibility and number of beneficiaries served.
 DCD staff may also consider relevant information pertaining to a recipient's performance gained from other sources including litigation, citizen comments, news reports, and other information provided by or concerning the subrecipient.